Don't Take Your Guns to Town: Chart performance

+Rerecordings and covers

 Rerecordings

 As was the case with many of his hits, Cash re-recorded the song on several occasions.
 In 1974, he recorded it in a more modern arrangement for the album The Junkie and the Juicehead Minus Me which also updated some of the lyrics.
 A more straight remake was recorded for the 1988 album Classic Cash: Hall of Fame Series.
 He also recorded a live version with Willie Nelson for the 1998 release VH1 Storytellers: Johnny Cash & Willie Nelson.